Website Goes Down At Office Of Government Ethics Amid Political Storm

 The letter goes on to issue what some perceived as a threat, mentioning that the Oversight Committee has jurisdiction to reauthorize the office and asking Shaub to come in for a transcribed interview with committee staff by the end of the month.

-The top Democrat on the committee Elijah Cummings of Maryland, says rather than a closed-door session, he wants Shaub to testify in a public hearing and said Chaffetz was publicly attacking the ethics watchdog.
+The top Democrat on the committee, Elijah Cummings of Maryland, says rather than a closed-door session, he wants Shaub to testify in a public hearing and that Chaffetz was publicly attacking the ethics watchdog.

 "The Oversight Committee has not held one hearing, conducted one interview, or obtained one document about President-elect Donald Trump's massive global entanglements," Cummings said in a statement, "yet it is now apparently rushing to launch an investigation of the key government official for warning against the risks caused by President-elect Donald Trump's current plans."

-Note: A previous version of this story misspelled Walter Shaub Jr.'s last name as Schaub.